 - False sense of urgency?
 Be wary of communications that conjure a sense of urgency; many phishing scams tell you that your account will be in jeopardy if something critical is not updated right away.

-- Log into PayPal: If you receive a suspicious email claiming to be from PayPal, don’t act on the message or click on any links.
+- Log into PayPal: If you receive a suspicious email or text claiming to be from PayPal, don’t act on the message, click on any links or, if a text, call the number it is sent from.
 Instead, open your browser, log into PayPal and check for any new activity.
 If we do need you to take any action – you will have a secure message waiting within your PayPal account.

-- Avoid following links: If you receive an email you think is suspicious, do not click on any links.
-You can check where a link is going before you click on it by hovering over it – does it look legitimate?
+- Avoid following links: If you receive an email or text you think is suspicious, do not click on any links.
+When on your desktop, you can check where a link is going before you click on it by hovering over it – does it look legitimate?

 - Keep tabs on your information: Limit the number of places where you store your payment information online by using a secure digital wallet like PayPal.
 If you make a purchase online with PayPal and your item doesn’t arrive or match the product description – we may be able to reimburse you through our Buyer Protection.